madhur/madhur.github.com/_posts/2011-09-23-privilegeescalation.markdown

 - Windows
 ---

-This article is a tutorial on how to trick Windows XP into giving you system privileges using Service hijacking.
+This article is a tutorial on how to trick Windows XP into giving you system privileges using Binary Planting.
 There have been other previlege escalation methods which are no longer useable:

 * [Escalation using at command] (http://h0bbel.p0ggel.org/windows-xp-privilege-escalation-exploit-no-it-isnt)
 * [Escalation using Utilman.exe](http://technet.microsoft.com/en-us/security/bulletin/ms04-019)